Llandow Circuit: History

 Llandow Circuit began life as an airfield during World War II.
 RAF Llandow was home to Supermarine Spitfires and part of the Royal Canadian Air Force, but the Air Ministry decommissioned it in 1957.

 In 1961 Jack Evans, a local farmer, bought an 80 acre parcel which included air raid shelters, gun turrets and stretches of runway.
 With the help of the South Wales Automobile Club he linked the runways to form a 1 mi oval track which was opened by Graham Hill in 1963.
 Car and motorbike events during the 1960s and 1970s drew crowds of 3,000–4,000, and competitors included Roger Clark, Jody Scheckter and Andy Rouse.

 The circuit fell into disrepair, losing its track licence in 1977, thus in the 1980s, stock car racing, grass tracking and sheep grazing became more usual uses.
 A race and rally school, go-karting and general testing continued until the owners resurfaced and reshaped the track with a 9 m-wide strip of tarmac, enabling the Motor Sports Association Sprint license to be regained in 2001.
 The circuit is now a popular venue for track days. supercar experience days, MSUK testing sessions, track days, filming and photoshoots.

-The circuit remains privately owned by the descendants of Jack Evans.